Supermartingales for Unique Fixed Points: A Unified Approach to Lower Bound Verification: Reasoning Principle and Examples

-However, for functions \( K \colon \mathbb{E}_{\le 1}(D) \to \mathbb{E}_{\le 1}(D) \) on the bounded domain, our proof rule has completeness.
+However, for \( 1 \)-bounded equation systems \( E \), our proof rule has completeness in the following weak sense: it can prove a lower bound arbitrary close to the exact bound.
 Recall Example~\ref{ex:biased-random-walk-epsilon-subtraction}.
 Note that there is no specific reason to subtract $\epsilon$ from the right branch of the probabilistic branching.
 We could instead subtract $\epsilon$ from the left branch or multiply $0 \le \gamma < 1$ to both branches.
 In any case, the program becomes almost surely terminating after these modifications.
 This approach is called \emph{\( \gamma \)-scaling} and studied in \citet{UrabeLICS2017} and \citet{TakisakaATVA2018}.
-It is known that \( \gamma \)-scaling provides a lower bound arbitrary close to the exact bound by choosing \( \gamma \) sufficiently close to \( 1 \).
-This simple argument shows (a weak form\footnote{Note that the completeness results for lower bound estimation in the literature (e.g.~\citet{FengOOPSLA2023} and \citet{MajumdarPOPL2025}) are of this weak form.} of) completeness of the reasoning principle. \begin{theorem} The rule in Theorem~\ref{thm:unbounded-reasoning-principle} is complete for \( K \colon \mathbb{E}_{\le 1}(D) \to \mathbb{E}_{\le 1}(D) \) in the following sense: the rule provides a lower bound arbitrary close to the exact bound (i.e., given \( d \in D \) and \( \epsilon > 0 \), there exists \( \eta' \) such that \( \eta' \le \mu \interpret{E}_{\le 1} \) is provable by the rule in Theorem~\ref{thm:unbounded-reasoning-principle} and that \( \mu\interpret{E}_{\le 1}(d) - \epsilon < \eta'(d) \le \mu \interpret{E}_{\le 1}(d) \)).
+Using \( \gamma \)-scaling, we can show the weak form\footnote{Note that the completeness results for lower bound estimation in the literature (e.g.~\citet{FengOOPSLA2023} and \citet{MajumdarPOPL2025}) are of this weak form.} of completeness of the reasoning principle. \begin{theorem} If \( E \) is a \( 1 \)-bounded equation system (i.e.\ \( \interpret{E}(\probone) \le \probone \)), then the rule in Theorem~\ref{thm:unbounded-reasoning-principle} is complete in the following sense: the rule provides a lower bound arbitrary close to the exact bound (i.e., given \( d \in D \) and \( \epsilon > 0 \), there exists \( \eta' \) such that \( \eta' \le \mu \interpret{E}_{\le \probone} \) is provable by the rule in Theorem~\ref{thm:unbounded-reasoning-principle} and that \( \mu\interpret{E}_{\le \probone}(d) - \epsilon < \eta'(d) \le \mu \interpret{E}_{\le \probone}(d) \)).